bhlieberman/my-first-repo/README.md

 tongue to conceive, nor his heart to report what my dream was.

 To be or not to be, that is the question.

+I am from Baltimore, Maryland.
+I live in Brooklyn, New York.
+I am an apprentice data analyst with Mile High Healthcare Analytics.